Right now only, you can buy the course for a 10% discount.

 6. Transactions that differ from a customer’s usual behavior.

-8. Dealing with high-risk countries, industries, or people associated with illegal activities.
+8. Dealing with high-risk countries, industries, or people associated with illegal activities, financial crimes.

 9. Unusual patterns spotted by transaction monitoring systems.